-A: Eligible applicants for an EIDL can receive a \$10,000 emergency grant within three days of application (through Dec.
-31, 2020) with no obligation to repay the grant.
+A: Eligible applicants for an EIDL can receive a \$10,000 emergency grant (through December 31, 2020) with no obligation to repay the grant.
 It is not necessary to have an approved EIDL loan to receive the \$10,000 emergency grant.
-However, if you receive a Paycheck Protection Program loan, the

-\$10,000 grant will be subtracted from the forgiveness amount.
+However, if you receive a Paycheck Protection Program loan, the \$10,000 grant will be subtracted from the forgiveness amount.
 The Paycheck Protection Program, created by the CARES Act, prohibits borrowers from taking out two loans for the same purpose.

-Q: If I have applied for, or received a Economic Injury Disaster Loan (EIDL) before the Paycheck Protection Program was available, will I be able to refinance into a Paycheck Protection Program (PPP) loan?
+Q: If I have applied for, or received an Economic Injury Disaster Loan (EIDL) before the Paycheck Protection Program was available, will I be able to refinance into a Paycheck Protection Program (PPP) loan?